maekitalo/tntnet/doc/quick-start-guide.markdown

     cd tntnet-2.x
     ./configure
     make
-    su -c 'make install'
+    sudo make install
+    sudo ldconfig

 Now you have a working Tntnet environment.

 How to create your first web application
 ----------------------------------------

-To create a web application it is necessary to create some initial project files.
+To create a web application we need to create a project.
+The easiest way is to use the helper script `tntnet-project`.
+We execute on the command line:
-This is achieved by executing `tntnet-config`:

-    tntnet-config --project=myfirstproject

-This creates:

- * a directory "myfirstproject"
+    tntnet-project myfirstproject

+This creates a initial web project, which uses autotools as a build system.
+It is created in a directory named myfirstproject.
+The most interesting files, which are created are:

+ * configure.ac                 - the configuration file for autoconf
+ * Makefile.am                  - the rules to build the project with automake
+ * main.cpp                     - the file with the `main` function
+ * myfirstproject.ecpp          - our fist web page
+ * log.properties               - configuration file for logging
- * a source file "myfirstproject.ecpp" containing your application
+ * resources/myfirstproject.css - a static file of our web application
- * a configurationfile "tntnet.xml"
- * a Makefile

-To build and execute your first enter the following commands:
+To build and execute your first application enter the following commands:

     cd myfirstproject
     make